shuji-oh/PLI_TDC_for_CAN/README.md

 ## Introduction

+This repository publishes the source code of the sender identification method based on delay-time using Time-to-Digital Converter for automotive network security.
+You will be able to find the detailed theory and design in our paper after the ASIACCS'21 conference (June 7-11, 2021).

 The code consists of three parts:

 1. Hardware source programs written by Verilog HDL for intel FPGA cyclone III and V.